Updated: June 5, 2019

 PFAS contaminated foam was first discovered on the shore of Van Etten Lake in July 2017 when a group of high school students participating in the Science, Technology, Engineering and Math (STEM) summer program hosted by Michigan State University and DOW of Midland, encountered the foam as they prepared to sample Van Etten Lake surface water for PFAS contamination.
 Noting the amount of foam and its unusual characteristics (stiffer and whiter than protein foams that naturally occur on lakes), they decided, with permission from their sponsors, to sample the foam.
 The foams are contaminated with several PFAS compounds but most notably with PFOS.

 At this time, it is believed Michigan may be one of the only states aware of PFAS foam appearing on lakes and streams.
 Therefore, the science around the foam is limited, and there is currently no standard procedure to remove the foam.
-While the MDEQ works on investigating and eliminating the source of the PFAS contamination causing the foam, the MDEQ is also investigating ways to remove the foam from the water.
+While EGLE works on investigating and eliminating the source of the PFAS contamination causing the foam, EGLE is also investigating ways to remove the foam from the water.
 Foam removal is difficult because the foam comes and goes, requires trained people and specialized equipment, and is expensive to dispose of.

 PFAS foam can occur on surface waters either because PFAS was released into the waterbody (for example, if fire-fighting foam with PFAS in it was used to put out a fire and the foam got into the nearby surface water), or the PFAS was introduced from contaminated groundwater slowly entering the body of water.
 Finding groundwater seeps is an important step to understanding where the PFAS contaminated foam may be coming from.

-The MDEQ is the first in the nation to use drones equipped with infrared cameras to search for locations where suspected PFAS-contaminated groundwater is seeping into a lake.
+EGLE is the first in the nation to use drones equipped with infrared cameras to search for locations where suspected PFAS-contaminated groundwater is seeping into a lake.
 As of November 2018, two drone flights had occurred: one on Lake Margrethe (September 2018), and one on Van Etten Lake (November 2018).
 As of December 2018, the imagery and information gathered from these flights was being interpreted and will be used to determine next steps.
-Read more about the MDEQ's use of drones.
+Read more about EGLE's use of drones.

-The MDEQ receives reports of suspected PFAS foam from all over the state and staff try to respond to all sightings.
-MDEQ staff will sample foam if we determine it might contain PFAS and we have not sampled it on that waterbody before.
-The presence of PFAS foam indicates a source in the area, and MDEQ staff are focused on identifying the source of contamination and trying to eliminate it.
+EGLE receives reports of suspected PFAS foam from all over the state and staff try to respond to all sightings.
+EGLE staff may sample foam if it is determined the foam might contain PFAS and EGLE has not sampled it on that waterbody before.
+The presence of PFAS foam indicates a source in the area, and EGLE staff are focused on identifying the source of contamination and trying to eliminate it.

 For more information about PFAS, please visit the Frequently Asked Questions.